-On June 23, 2023, Seaboard Foods reached a settlement with the Class to settle the Class Action for an immaterial amount, which settlement is subject to approval of the Court.
+On June 23, 2023, Seaboard Foods reached a settlement with the Class to settle the Class Action for an immaterial amount which settlement is subject to approval was approved by the Court and paid during Seaboard's first quarter of the Court.
 Members of the Class will have the opportunity to opt-out of the Class and commence their own actions.
+2024.